 Step 4: Add Broth, Tomatoes, and Seasonings.
 Pour in the vegetable broth and tomatoes.
 Stir well to combine, then add the dried basil, oregano, thyme, and red chili flakes.
 Bring the soup to a boil and stir occasionally.

 Step 5: Simmer and Add Vegetables.
-Reduce heat to low and add a bag of peas and carrots, and simmer and simmer for 10-11 minutes.
+Reduce heat to low.
+Add a bag of peas and carrots, and simmer for 10-11 minutes.

 Step 6: Add Leafy Greens and Beans.
 Stir in your choice of beans and chopped spinach or kale, cooking until the greens wilt.
 Season with salt, pepper, and lemon juice.
 Top with herbs like fresh parsley if desired.